BRIEF-Turbon FY 2014 revenue rises to EUR 107.9 mln

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* FY consolidated net income 7.0 million euros after 3.2 million euros last year
+* FY 2014 consolidated net income amounted to 7.0 million euros after 3.2 million euros in the previous year

-* To propose dividend of 2.00 euros per share Source text for Eikon:

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.